-Is Travel Insurance Worth it?
+Is Travel Insurance Worth It?
 Here’s How To Decide

-Between packing, finding flight or train routes, arranging accommodations, locating someone to watch your pets and water your plants and all the other 10,000 details that go into business and pleasure trips, it’s a wonder anyone goes anywhere at all.
+Between finding flight or train routes, arranging accommodations, locating someone to watch your pets and water your plants and all the other 10,000 details that go into business and pleasure trips, it’s a wonder anyone goes anywhere at all.

-But one question that pops up a lot during trip planning is whether or not to purchase travel insurance.
+One question that pops up a lot during trip planning is whether or not to purchase travel insurance.

-Is Trip Insurance Worth It?
+Is Travel Insurance Worth It?

 On the one hand, it’s difficult to put a price tag on the peace of mind that comes with knowing you’ll get some or all of your money back if your travel plans go awry.